Madina1219/CASA0018-Deep-Learning-for-Sensor-Networks/README.md

 Industrial computer-vision sorters exist but cost tens of thousands of pounds, putting them out of reach of smallholders, market vendors, and home growers.
 This project asks a deliberately simple question:

-> **Can the same idea — image-based ripeness classification — be delivered for under £20, on a microcontroller, with a non-technical visual interface?**
+> **Can the same idea-image-based ripeness classification-be delivered for under £20, on a microcontroller, with a non-technical visual interface?**

 ---